 Connect Classrooms Across the World

 The team at Empatico has created a handful of activities designed to make the most of a 30 to 40-minute live video interaction between classes.
 You can check out the activity overviews on their website and see the variety of options.
-The “Weather Out the Window” activity is perfect for making cross-curricular connections while students learn about the weather in different parts of the world.
+The “Weather Out the Window” activity is perfect for making cross-curricular connections.
+In this activity, students learn about the weather in different parts of the world.
 The “Community Cartographers” activity is all about making maps and learning about the perspectives of others.

 In my book, Tasks Before Apps I discuss the importance of connecting students with an audience.
 It can provide relevancy and context for student creations and help them see the value and impact of their work.
 What I love about Empatico is the emphasis they place on the importance of building empathy.
 The more we can do as educators to connect students with the world, the better prepared they are for their interactions outside of the classroom.